-- 7.2.1.
+- 5.2.1.
 The ATC will evaluate tenure-track faculty members during their second and fourth Years with regard to their progress towards tenure ("Tenure Progress Evaluation").
-The ATC shall also evaluate tenure-track faculty with regard to a recommendation for tenure ("Final Tenure Evaluation"). - 7.2.2.
+The ATC shall also evaluate tenure-track faculty with regard to a recommendation for tenure ("Final Tenure Evaluation"). - 5.2.1.1.
+A candidate may object to a member of the ATC or FEC evaluating them based on bias.
+Prior to an ATC review of a candidate, a written objection should be made to the Chair of the ATC detailing the claim of bias.
+The Chair will convene a special meeting of the ATC to consider and advise regarding the objection.
+The ATC will review the objection, hear from the candidate and the objected to member, and then advise the Chair.
+The Chair shall then rule whether the objected to member will be recused and replaced on a temporary basis.
+It the Chair of the ATC is objected to, the Faculty Senate representative will receive the objection, convene the special meeting, and rule.
+The chair of the ATC will work with the division dean and/or chair if a member of the FEC is objected to by a candidate. - 5.2.2.
 Deans will organize a Faculty Evaluation Team (FET) for each tenure-track faculty member who will conduct the first step in a Tenure Progress Evaluation.
+In addition to evaluating the faculty candidate, the FET also recommend for or against tenure.
 The FET consists of at least two faculty members from the department (preferably) and/or division of the faculty candidate under review, and at least one faculty member outside the division.
 The dean will appoint one tenured faculty member to serve as the Lead of the FET.
 The Dean shall consider the input of the department chair, the division representative to the ATC, and the faculty member being reviewed as to membership of the FET but the Dean's decision shall be final.
 FET members should have the expertise required to adequately and fairly evaluate the candidate's teaching, professional development and service.
 Members of the ATC may also serve on an FET but may not serve as the lead.

-7.3.
+5.3.
 Second-year tenure progress evaluation.